 Subject to you giving your consent:

-- Where we require additional information for the Purpose, we may disclose your personal information to The Disclosure and Barring Service, your GP or an Occupational Health Professional but only after you have given your consent.
+Where we require additional information for the Purpose, we may disclose your personal information to The Disclosure and Barring Service, your doctor or an occupational health professional but only after you have given your consent.

 In limited and necessary circumstances, your personal information may be transferred outside of the EEA or to an international organisation to comply with our legal or contractual requirements.
 We would only take such action if we have in place safeguards to ensure the security of your personal information.
-Such safeguards would be covered by (i) the contractual terms executed with the party receiving the personal information, and/or (ii) assurance that the transfer of personal information will be to a recipient data processor certified by standards such as the EU-US Privacy Shield.
+Such safeguards would be covered by (i) the contractual terms executed with the party receiving the personal information, and/or (ii) assurance that the transfer of personal information will be to a recipient data processor certified by standards such as the SCC (Standard Contractual Clauses).

-Under the DPA and GDPR you have a number of rights with regard to your personal information.
+Under the DPA , GDPR and Quebec Bill 64 (should it become law) you have a number of rights with regard to your personal information.
 You have the right to request from us access to and rectification or erasure of your personal information, the right to restrict processing, the right to object to processing as well as (in certain circumstances) the right to data portability.

 If you have provided consent for the processing of your personal information you have the right (in certain circumstances) to withdraw that consent at any time.
 This will not affect the lawfulness of the processing performed before your consent was withdrawn.